Ian Winter QC

 Recent & Current Cases

-Ian is currently defending Tom Kalaris, a former executive of Barclays, charged by the SFO following its investigation into the 2008 recapitalisation of the bank.
+Ian recently represented Tom Kalaris, a former executive of Barclays, charged by the SFO following its investigation into the 2008 recapitalisation of the bank.
+Ian secured an acquittal for his client following a trial at the Central Criminal Court.

 Ian successfully represented John Scouler, the former commercial director of Tesco, charged with fraud and false accounting by the SFO.
 He is also advising suspects in relation to the SFO investigations into ENRC, Unaoil and Airbus.